mahdidavoodi7/split-to-edit-interaction/README.md

 ## 💡 Inspiration

-Inspired by playful drag interactions in CreateWithPlay App, especially the fluid feel of iOS system controls.
+Inspired by a playful UI interaction shared on Twitter and brought into React Native with Reanimated.

 ## 🙏 Credits